Skip to Main Content

 Library Instruction

-Please try to schedule library instruction well in advance.
 For more information or to schedule a library instruction class, you may:

 Library instruction at Rhode Island College is based on the Association of College and Research Libraries' (ACRL) Framework for Information Literacy.
 The framework was adopted by ACRL in 2016 and is a set of key threshold concepts an information literate student will develop throughout their college education, and beyond.

-In brief, the concepts are:
+In brief, the framework concepts are:

 • Authority Is Constructed and Contextual